-With the Internet of Things that convergence is happening faster and at a broader scale than before and Gartner’s words become more actual than ever.
+In fact it’s one of the essences of the Internet of Things (although IT and OT convergence goes back earlier, certainly in some of the just mentioned areas).
+Yet, with IoT is happening faster and at a broader scale than before and Gartner’s words become more actual than ever.
 In case you’re not familiar with the – by now – ‘good old’ IT versus OT debate: IT is what you think it is.
 Information technology or the corporate IT team, led by a CIO.

 As you probably know the role of IT and of the CIO has been changing for quite some years now (with discussions on multiple forms of IT such as bimodal IT as Gartner calls it and the business role of the IT chief), among others due to the famous increase of IT spending by divisions other than IT itself.

 IT and OT: a distinction that decreasingly is one

 OT has nothing to do with all that but it does add to the discussions on the (future) role of the CIO and IT.
 OT stands for Operational Technology.
 As the word says it’s all the technology that you use to run the operational side of your business, traditionally with little IT involvement.
 In practice we mainly speak about that convergence of IT and OT in the Industrial Internet of Things, Industry 4.0 and in industries such as utilities, manufacturing, etc.